goofy2k/ESPhome-starter/README.md

 7. reboot and check logs (ESP log over WIFI)
 8. make some firmware changes in yaml file
 9. compile and upload (OTA)
 10. inspect logs

+### Remarks:

+The source codes (in this case yaml files!) are saved in the /config folder and have the device/application name (appname.yaml).
+The output (C++ code, compiled firmware(?)) are stored in a separate folder per app:  /config/appname.
+Other resources must be stored in .....

 ## 3. TODO

 1. Put secrets (credentials, host IP's etc) in a separate file and do not publish those.
+Test Secrets Editor.
 2. Find a solution for keeping WIFI credentials after a firmware update
+3. Investigate "Update All)
+4. Investigate "Clean MQTT")
+5. Investigate "Clean Build")

 ## 4. References / Further reading